dotzenith/TheSeptaTimes.rs/README.md

 ### ❖ Usage

 ```
-Usage: tst [OPTIONS] COMMAND [ARGS]...
+Usage: tst <COMMAND>

-Options:
-  --help  Show this message and exit.

 Commands:
   next      Search for the next train going from an origin to a destination
   arrivals  Find the next arrivals at a given train station
-  train     Track a given train using it's number
+  train     Track a given train
   stations  Get all valid station names
   refresh   Refresh the cache for station names
+  help      Print this message or the help of the given subcommand(s)

+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```

 #### Get times for the next two trains that go from a given train station to another: